How to prevent a data breach at your business

 While it's true that a security breach of a major corporation may net thieves a bigger payoff, small businesses tend to have fewer security protocols in place – making them much easier to hack.

-The average data breach at a small- or midsize business costs $86,500 in recovery expenses, according to a report from internet security firm Kaspersky Lab.
-Businesses not financially prepared to deal with the aftermath of a cyberbreach could be forced to close.
+The average data breach at a small business costs $179,000 in recovery expenses, according to a report from data security company Varonis Systems.
+Businesses not financially prepared to deal with the aftermath of a cyber breach could be forced to close.

 How do data breaches happen?

-However, not all data breaches are caused by an elaborate virus.
+It should be noted as well that not all data breaches are caused by an elaborate virus or deceptive phishing attempts.
 In many cases, the source is simple human error.

 How to prevent data breaches